natethegreatMD/Casewise/memory-bank/progress.md

 1. **Core Functionality**
    - TCIA case fetching with `fc.py`
    - Collection scanning with `scanner.py`
-   - Non-IV contrast case handling with `nonivfc.py`
+   - Non-interactive case fetching with `nonivfc.py` for programmatic use
    - Report detection and validation
    - Asynchronous network I/O with `aiohttp`
    - Parallel processing for patient filtering